 4. Anything you’ve read about FastPass is old news.

-Disney officially replaced their FastPass service on Dec 8, 2021, with the new Lightning Lanes.
-While they’re similar to Disney FastPasses, there’s a big difference: You’ve gotta pay for them — to the tune of $20 per person, per day via Disney’s Genie+.
+Disney officially replaced their FastPass service on Dec.
+8, 2021, with the Lightning Lanes.
+While they’re similar to Disney FastPasses, there’s a big difference: you’ve gotta pay for them — to the tune of $20 per person per day via Disney’s Genie+.

 So if you were planning on using the free FastPass to avoid lines all day, you’ll want to reassess — and check out our ways to avoid crowds at Disney.

 5. Don’t expect a birthday call from a Disney character at the hotel.

 Previously, if you stayed at a Disney resort hotel with a child celebrating a birthday, a Disney character would call on the big day.
 According to the official Disney site, there’s no mechanism for scheduling this right now, but if you call the front desk, you might be able to set something up — no promises, though.

 There also used to be an option to set up a Disney birthday call via the Disney Channel website, but that has since been discontinued.